Working Lands for Wildlife conserves America's working lands to benefit people, wildlife, and rural communities.

 Frameworks for Conservation Action

 WLFW's Frameworks for Conservation Action provide the common vision and coordination to address resource concerns and ecosystem threats across entire biomes, while maximizing local decision-making and flexibility in program delivery.
-The frameworks target the most severe and large-scale threats causing biome-level impacts.
+The frameworks target the most severe and large-scale drivers of biome-level degradation.

 The sagebrush biome is the largest single habitat type in North America